-- Tamaraneans from DC Comics can learn languages through touch (some of them prefer kissing, but it was stated any kind will do).
+- Starfire and other Tamaraneans from The DCU can learn languages through touch (some of them prefer kissing, but it was stated any kind will do).

 - The Vitalian race in The Dark Past have a variant.
 Touch Empathy which is automatic whenever they touch any intelligent being.
 It makes disciplining their children easy and (physically) painless.

 - One of Empath's abilities in Empath: The Luckiest Smurf is that he could do this with both people and objects, with the exception that he cannot use it on magic-based objects.

 - In the Star Trek fanfic Heroes, Spock and Kirk can hear each other's thoughts by touching.